 If your four bedroom walls are white and you’re feeling the room is a little stale, breathe new life into it by making it over with romance in mind.

 In honor of August being Romance Awareness Month, turn your bedroom into a soft, inviting place to be by following the eight tips below.

-Think sheer.
 Make your bed a canopy bed by attaching sheer fabric over your bed to a hook on the wall above your headboard.
 Hang sheer curtains in gauzy fabrics such as linen or silk over the windows, which will give your bedroom the feeling of an Arabian palace.

-Put a little color in your life.
 Restaurants have long figured out certain colors of the walls invokes the appetites of their patrons.
 The same is true for stoking a fire in the bedroom – only don’t use the same colors as fast-food restaurants.
 Instead, paint your walls lavender, sage green or light to cornflower blue to invoke feelings of relaxation and balance in your bedroom.

 It’s easy to forget music, but few things can set the scene better.
 A subtle music player on the night table (this isn’t the place for a subwoofer) playing just the right music can do wonders for setting the mood.